chess-ca/cfc-www-2020/content/news/2022/2022-03-07.kingston-easter-chess/index.fr.md

 # KEC 2022 Announcement (Kingston Easter Chess)

-This is the KEC 2022 ANNOUNCEMENT, now updated as of Wednesday, March 9th.
+This is the KEC 2022 ANNOUNCEMENT, now updated as of Sunday, March 27th.
 Especially given changing pandemic conditions, this will be updated as applicable.

-KEC 2022 sections (all 5 sections rated both FIDE & CFC):
+KEC 2022 sections - all sections rated both FIDE & CFC (and FQE for FQE#s):
 - Zonals/Closed championships:
   <br>&ndash; Canada Zonal,<br>&ndash; Canada Women Zonal
 - Easter Sectionals: U2200, U1900, U1600